mcolandrea/mcolandrea/README.md

 ## I'm a Father, Developer and Entrepreneur

 - 🌱 I’m currently attending Southern New Hampshire University!
-Proj Graduation March 2023
+Graduation Date --> March 2023
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn Front End Development and Contribute to Open Source Projects
 - ⚡ Fun fact: I have a passion for game development and business alike.